Mindfulness Classes for 6 to 8-Year-Olds: Tips for Getting Started

 Find mindfulness classes for young children in Vancouver

 Teaching mindfulness to younger kids is very different from leading mindfulness classes that are designed for older kids and teens.
 Want to learn more, or find mindfulness classes in Vancouver?
-Contact us.
+Contact me.